tanzer-raihan/elite-care-client/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [EliteCare](https://elite-care-c83fc.web.app).
+This project was a website for a dental clinic named [EliteCare](https://elite-care-c83fc.web.app).